0foo/study_notes/rhcsa-summary/topics/boot.md

 ### Know
 * reset root password
-* boot into a rescue shell
+* boot into a rescue shell emergency
+* mount root file system, chroot, deal with SELinux issues
+* troubleshoot fstab issues
+* look at bootloader logs-2 possible ways
 * modify bootloader
+* how to shutdown and how to shutdown with reboot
+* shutdown -r now
+* shutdown -h now

 ### Essentials/Tips
 * know how to reset root password